sedaprotocol/seda-chain/scripts/testnet/README.md

-## Testnet Deployment SCripts
+## Testnet Deployment Scripts

-These scripts generate a genesis file and deploy chain across the nodes specified in the parameters.
+These scripts generate a genesis file and deploy chain across nodes following the given configuration.

-Make sure to first create a configuration file named config.sh using the template config_example.sh and populate it with the values reflecting your environment and desired deployment settings.
+First, make sure to create a configuration file named `config.sh` using the template `config_example.sh`.

-Run in the following order, one by one:
+Then, check out the tag as specified by the configuration's `CHAIN_VERSION` and run `make build`.
+Finally, run the scripts in the following order to generate the genesis file and deploy the chain:

-1. `create_genesis.sh` - Validates validator files for each node and creates a genesis file.
+1. `create_genesis.sh` - Creates a genesis file with given parameters and token allocations.
-2. `build_genesis_state.sh` - Runs a chain, deploys Wasm contracts on it, and dumps the Wasm state, which is then added to a given genesis file.
-Must be used with at least one of the following flags: `--add-groups` and `add-wasm-contracts`.
+2. `add_groups_to_genesis.sh` - Adds groups to the genesis file (optional).
-3. `upload_and_start.sh` - Uploads and runs setup_node.sh on the nodes to process necessary setups.
-Then uploads the validator files and genesis and restarts the nodes.
+3. `upload_and_start.sh` - Uploads and runs `setup_node.sh` on the nodes.
+Then uploads the validator files and starts the nodes.